 Your discussion of level 1 contains a lot of schematron and a discouraging paragraph saying that this solution doesn't scale well.
 Many readers won't grock the former and will expect some alternative suggestions for the latter.
 After all there are plenty of projects which get by very nicely whether by using local copies of an authority file, or by using an external database.

-[THE REVIEWER APPEARS TO BE CONFUSING THE METHOD OF LINKING TO AUTHORITY FILES WITH THE DIAGNOSTIC APPROACH TO CHECKING THOSE LINKS.
-CLARIFY WHAT THE SCHEMATRON IS DOING, POINT OUT THAT THIS IS A REASON FOR THE DIAGNOSTICS FOR A LARGE PROJECT TO BE A SUPPLEMENTARY PROCESS TO THE BASIC VALIDATION WITH SCHEMAS WHICH IS HAPPENING WHILE EDITORS EDIT.]
+We agree with the reviewer that not all readers may be familiar with Schematron XML; we have now provided a brief summary of the schematron code block.
+We also clarified that diagnostics are meant to be supplementary to schematron; for small projects, many checks performed by diagnostics can be done with schematron, but for large projects, diagnostics provide a more efficient and less resource intensive form of validation and consistency checking.

 p6l24 "provide progress analysis" noun collision.
-How about "monitor progress" [AGREED.
-CHANGE.]
+How about "monitor progress"

+We agree--changed.

 p7 example : might perhaps be nice to include an example of a real duplicate as well as these faux amis

-[AGREED.
-NEW IMAGE INCLUDED.]
+We agree.
+New image included.

 p8 "Agas" ???

-[ADD EXPLANATION OF AGAS MAP TO FIGURE CAPTION.]
+We have now given a brief explanation of the column headings, and link to MoEML’s explanation of the Agas map.

 pp 8-9 These level 3 features are interesting: their potential use for predicting project end dates seems a little implausible though, especially in view of your subsequent discussion: the better your diagnostics, the more things you will find to diagnose.
 You should perhaps give some hints as to how to decide whether your current set of diagnostic procedures is adequate.

-[WE ADDRESS THIS IN THE Too much of a good thing SECTION.]
+We believe this is addressed in the section “Too much of a good thing”.

+-

 (This whole field is one that NLP people worry about endlessly: there are numerous theoretical papers on validation of linguistic corpora.)

-[NOT SURE HOW TO RESPOND TO THIS.]
+This seems outside the scope of our paper.

 And (contra Kirschenbaum) L Burnard has pointed out several times that "nothing in digital form is ever really finished."

-[GOOD POINT; WE HAVE ADDED A SECTION EXPLAINING THAT ENDINGS GOOD PRACTICES INCLUDE CLEAR DEFINITION OF MILESTONES OR PHASES, EACH OF WHICH REPRESENTS AN "EDITION", WHICH SHOULD BE FINISHED AND RELEASED BEFORE THE NEXT IS BEGUN.
-"Nothing in digital form is ever really finished" IS NOT A DESIRABLE STATE OF AFFAIRS.
-THIS REALITY REPRESENTS A COMMON METHODOLOGICAL DEFECT IN DIGITAL HUMANITIES PROJECTS.]
+We agree that there is a common tacit assumption that digital project are never finished, but we believe that this is rather a pernicious idea; we have added the Burnard quote to the last paragraph along with some explanation of our position.